content-island/workshop-step-by-step-guide/05-server-action/README.md

 };
 ```

-Now let's update the component to use this action:
+Next, update the component to use the action:

-> IMPORTANT: do not forget to build the project, to get the actions available.
+> **Important:** Don’t forget to build the project so the actions become available.

 _./src/pods/post/components/like-button.component.tsx_